These cookies cannot be disabled. They are essential for core functionality in ebrd.com to ensure a seamless and secure experience.

 The Bank’s support for better regulation and capital market infrastructure has fostered a shift from a nationally segmented approach towards a more regionally integrated market.
 The result is that SMEs and midcaps now have access to a broader range of capital instruments beyond traditional bank financing and a common regulatory language that supports the involvement of international private investors.

 The Baltic states are also seeing increasing issuer and investor appetite, after EBRD-anchored first-of-their-kind instruments raised confidence in the markets.
-Private investors accounted for 85 per cent of the inaugural covered bond issue by Luminor, signaling early market acceptance and paving the way for future covered bond issues by LHV Bank and Coop Pank.
-Repeat bond and commercial paper issuances by Lithuania’s Maxima are helping break down barriers to nonbank financing for growing corporates.
+Private investors accounted for 85 per cent of the inaugural covered bond issue by Luminor, signalling early market acceptance and paving the way for future covered bond issues by LHV Bank and Coop Pank.
+Repeat bond and commercial paper issuance by Lithuania’s Maxima, meanwhile, are helping break down barriers to non-bank financing for growing corporates.

-Across the Baltic states, bond issuance volumes and the number of repeat issuers have increased markedly since the mid‑2010s, reflecting growing familiarity with market‑based finance.
-Baltic companies issued €6.68 billion in bonds in 2025, more than doubling 2024 volumes, with local bond issuance rising 42 per cent year on year and nearly 40 per cent of issuers accessing markets for the first time.
-While international issues still dominate volumes, the expansion of local, sub‑€20 million issuances indicates growing depth at the domestic level.
+Across the Baltic states, both bond issuance volumes and the number of repeat issuers have increased markedly since the mid‑2010s, reflecting growing familiarity with market‑based finance.
+Baltic companies issued €6.68 billion in bonds in 2025, more than doubling 2024 volumes, with local bond issuance rising 42 per cent year on the year and nearly 40 per cent of issuers accessing markets for the first time.
+While international issues still dominate in volume terms, the expansion of local, sub‑€20 million issues indicates growing domestic depth.

 What made it work: success factors, partnerships and lessons learned

 Several factors underpinned the progress achieved.
 The Baltic states’ strong regulatory frameworks and political commitment to regional cooperation created an enabling environment for reform, allowing complex legislation to be adopted and implemented.
-Simultaneously, the EBRD’s role as a trusted adviser and its part in convening the pan-Baltic steering committee helped overcome coordination failures that the individual countries could not address alone, particularly in harmonising laws and sequencing reforms.
+Simultaneously, the EBRD’s role as a trusted adviser and its part in convening the pan-Baltic steering committee through a consistent regional approach helped to overcome coordination failures that the individual countries could not address alone, particularly in harmonising laws and sequencing reforms.

-Once the legal frameworks were in place, the Bank prioritised strategic anchoring of first of their kind transactions.
-The EBRD’s investments in covered bonds and commercial paper markets helped build investor familiarity and confidence in nascent markets without crowding out private capital.
-Close partnerships with finance ministries, central banks, the EC, market infrastructure providers and index providers were critical in translating legal reforms into operational market outcomes.
+Once the legal frameworks were in place, the Bank prioritised the strategic anchoring of first‑of‑their‑kind transactions, which have been shown to be critical in building markets, even if their effects may be uneven in the initial phases.
+The EBRD’s investments in the covered bond and commercial paper markets helped build investor familiarity and confidence in nascent markets without crowding out private capital.
+Close partnerships with finance ministries, central banks, the European Commission, market infrastructure providers and index providers were critical in translating legal reforms into operational market outcomes.

 The main lessons learned were:

-• Future impact depends on linking instruments to financing needs: this includes, for examples, SMEs and the energy transition, to ensure that improved market infrastructure translates into tangible economic outcomes.
+- Future impact depends on linking instruments to financing needs: this includes, for example, SMEs and the energy transition, to ensure that improved market infrastructure translates into tangible economic outcomes.